This page gives you some more information about us, the people behind the research project BIMAAR and this website:

 University of Central Lancashire, UK

-Jennifer Webster (various texts and online resources).
+Jennifer Webster (different texts and online resources).

 Bielefeld University, Germany